KaidanIM/Kaidan/doc/kaidan_qml_api.md

 This will send a request to remove the contact that has the given `jid`.
 * `jid = string`: The bare JID of the contact to remove.

+### `kaidan.removeNewLinesFromString(input)`
+This will use the QString::simplify function to remove all unneeded spaces, new lines, etc.
+Will return the simplified string.

 ### `kaidan.rosterModel = RosterModel`
 The model for displaying the roster contacts from the SQLite database.
 It can be used in ListViews.